pragati-gangwar/missing_person/README.md

 - A chat system could be established for smooth and direct communication between founder and searcher.
 - App can be expanded world wide by adding location filter.
 - The ML model could be implemented to make sure picked image is of human only.
+- Implement either an on-device API or ML model to send the current GPS location to the searcher without having to supply any additional contextual metadata.
+- Act as a powerful tool for Crime investigation department(like Police department) to speed up in their investigation and track the status of multiple cases at a time.